Skip to content

 Remember, each type of business is taxed differently, so do your research to figure out which type is best for you.

-Every business owner needs to have a business license and renew it every year.
+Every business owner needs to have a business license and keep it renewed, usually on an annual basis.
 This ensures you’re operating within local laws and regulations.

 Use these resources to find out what kind of business permit or license you need in your region: